jeroenmaes/jeroenmaes.github.io/content/posts/2025/02/hp-n36l-nas-pt1/index.md

 ---

-## **1. Updating the BIOS to the Latest Unofficial Version**
+## **1. Updating the BIOS**
 The N36L’s stock BIOS is limited, especially for modern storage configurations.
 To unlock features like AHCI support (critical for SSD performance) and better hardware compatibility, I flashed an **unofficial BIOS** from the enthusiast community.

 **Steps I followed:**
 - Downloaded the modified BIOS from [Nathaniel Perez](https://www.nathanielperez.us/blog/hp-proliant-n40l-bios-modification-guide).
-- Use a empty USB drive formatted to flash the BIOS using the included utility.
+- Use a empty USB drive  to flash the BIOS using the included utility.
-- Read the instructions!
+- Read the instructions! (you need to replace the ROM file manually after using the utility).
+- Boot the server from the USB drive and flash the BIOS.
-- Enabled AHCI mode to improve SATA performance and allow hot-swapping drives.
+- Afther updating the modified BIOS: enable AHCI mode to improve SATA performance and allow hot-swapping drives.

 **⚠️ Warning:** BIOS flashing carries risks.
 Follow instructions meticulously to avoid bricking your server.

 ---

-## **2. Upgrading RAM to 8GB for Smoother Performance**
+## **2. Upgrading RAM**
 The N36L’s default 2GB RAM is insufficient for multitasking or running modern NAS software.
-I upgraded to **8GB DDR3 RAM**.
+I upgraded to **8GB DDR3 RAM** that I had lying arround.

-**Why 8GB?**
-- **Multitasking:** More RAM allows running Docker containers, VMs, or Plex without hiccups.

 ---

-## **3. Booting from an Internal USB SSD for Reliability**
+## **3. Booting from an Internal USB SSD**
 The N36L has a hidden gem: an **internal USB port** perfect for a low-profile boot drive.
 I opted for the [HP x911w 128GB USB 3.0 SSD](https://www.amazon.com.be/dp/B0B1WSTNBL?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1), which fits snugly inside the chassis.

 **Advantages:**